[Click here for a high-resolution image]

-Grace-Marie Turner is president of the Galen Institute, a public policy research organization that she founded in 1995 to promote an informed debate over free-market ideas for health reform.
+Grace-Marie Turner runs the Galen Institute, a public policy research organization that she founded in 1995 to promote an informed debate over free-market ideas for health reform.

 She has been instrumental in developing and promoting ideas for reform to transfer power over health care decisions to doctors and patients.
 She speaks and writes extensively about incentives to promote a more competitive, patient-centered marketplace in the health sector.

 - She testifies regularly before Congress and advises senior government officials, governors, and state legislators on health policy.

 - She was named by the Speaker of the House to serve as a member of the Long Term Care Commission in 2013.